Reintjuuuuh/GraphicsPO1/readme.txt

 Team members: (names and student IDs)
-* ...
+* Boaz Roskam 7262329
-* ...
+* Rein Spaan 1651137
-* ...
+* Jouke Jonker 2884518

 Tick the boxes below for the implemented features.
 Add a brief note only if necessary, e.g., if it's only partially working, or how to turn it on.

 Formalities:
-[ ] This readme.txt
+[X] This readme.txt
-[ ] Cleaned (no obj/bin folders)
+[X] Cleaned (no obj/bin folders)

 Minimum requirements implemented:
-[ ] Camera: position and orientation controls, field of view in degrees
+[X] Camera: position and orientation controls, field of view in degrees
-Controls: ...
-[ ] Primitives: plane, sphere
+Controls: wasd, shift and space for movement and mouse for orientation [X] Primitives: plane, sphere
-[ ] Lights: at least 2 point lights, additive contribution, shadows without "acne" [ ] Diffuse shading: (N.L), distance attenuation
+[X] Lights: at least 2 point lights, additive contribution, shadows without "acne" The little yellow orbs have a light source underneeth so it is easy to locate the lightsource [X] Diffuse shading: (N.L), distance attenuation
-[ ] Phong shading: (R.V) or (N.H), exponent
+[X] Phong shading: (R.V) or (N.H), exponent
-[ ] Diffuse color texture: only required on the plane primitive, image or procedural, (u,v) texture coordinates [ ] Mirror reflection: recursive
+[X] Diffuse color texture: only required on the plane primitive, image or procedural, (u,v) texture coordinates [X] Mirror reflection: recursive
-[ ] Debug visualization: sphere primitives, rays (primary, shadow, reflected, refracted)
+[X] Debug visualization: sphere primitives, rays (primary, shadow, reflected, refracted)

 Bonus features implemented:
-[ ] Triangle primitives: must use the algorithm from the lectures, single triangles or meshes [ ] Interpolated normals: only required on triangle primitives, 3 different vertex normals must be specified [ ] Spot lights: smooth falloff optional
+[X] Triangle primitives: must use the algorithm from the lectures, single triangles or meshes [ ] Interpolated normals: only required on triangle primitives, 3 different vertex normals must be specified [X] Spot lights: smooth falloff optional
 [ ] Glossy reflections: not only of light sources but of other objects [ ] Anti-aliasing
 [ ] Parallelized